Johncci/rock-paper-scissors-lizard-spock-game/README.md

   * How the user wins or loses each turn.
   * How many points to win the game.
   * What happens when the user wins the game.
-  * what happens when the bot wins the game.
+  * What happens when the bot wins the game.
   * Does the game reset after the required winning score is reached.

 <br>